SurfaceAI/classification_models/Road Surface Classification Rateke adapted/01Surface Type/README.md

 - Number of channels
 - Number of iterations

-3. Run the train.py file

-## Using the model for classification:
+4. Run the train.py file, three model files should be saved in your current directory and in the '02Surface Quality' folder.
+Next, go to the README in '02Surface Quality'.

+## 2. Testing:

 Before you can use the test.py file for classification execute the following steps:

-1. Create a folder called 'test_data' in the same way you have created 'train_data' and add your test images.
-The subfolder names should be identical to the ones in 'train_data'.

-2. Specify which model you want to use for prediction by setting 'model= '.
+1. Specify which pretrained model you want to use for prediction by setting 'model= '.

-3. Also specify the model name in the checkpoint file. (todo: how can this be done automatically?)
+2. Also specify the model name in the checkpoint file. (todo: how can this be done automatically?)

-4. If you want to run the pretrained model from Rateke et al. (2019), you have to add a third subfolder in your test_data called 'unpaved'.
+3. Check whether the pretrained model had the same number of classes as your test_data folder and adjust if not.
+If you want to run the pretrained model from Rateke et al. (2019) on our current OSM data, you have to add a third subfolder in your test_data called 'unpaved'.

 4. Run the test.py file